 For staff who do not fall in this category, RTW checks can still be conducted remotely by original RTW documents being sent recorded postal delivery to the person conducting the RTW check.

 - A reminder that expired British passports are acceptable as a RTW document (individuals may be less reluctant to send old/expired passports via the post).

 - Possible that the potential employees can drop their RTW documents at the department and then the RTW can be carried out at a later date visa ‘teams’ with the checker holding the original RTW documents.

-For those RTW checks that need to be conducted in person, we appreciate the additional challenge department and faculty HR staff will face at a time when large proportions of staff are still working remotely.
-We are therefore investigating potential solutions to support you in conducting these checks.
+For those RTW checks that need to be conducted in person, we appreciate the additional challenge department and faculty HR staff will face when staff may still be partially working remotely but things will hopefully have improved further by October 2022.

-Whilst this Home Office announcement is unfortunate, it is important that all RTW checks made from 31 August are conducted follow these rule changes to protect our sponsorship license.
+As this Home Office announcement only extends adjusted checks for a further set period, it is important that all RTW checks made from 1 October 2022 follow the original right to work rules to protect our sponsorship license.